 Each edition, the festival will also give out awards in the following categories:

 Best Narrative Feature Film

 Best Documentary Short Film

 Best Experimental Film

 The Venice Film Week accept all forms and genres.
 All non-English language films must be subtitled in English.
 Entry does not guarantee acceptance into the festival.
 Submissions WILL NOT be returned.
 We also accept submissions that have premiered elsewhere and that may have distribution agreements already in place.
 Rough cuts and incomplete projects are not accepted.
 Multiple entries are allowed, however a separate entry form must be submitted for each.
-The festival has the capability to screen BluRay and DVD.
+The festival has the capability to screen BluRay and MP4.

 EXHIBITION & SCREENING

 Screenings are scheduled during the Festival at the discretion of the Venice Film Week.
 Whilst every effort will be made to adhere to the published schedule, Venice Film Week reserves the right to make changes at any time for any reason.
 Venice Film Week will not be liable for any costs claimed as a result of a change in scheduling.
 No film may be withdrawn from the festival program after its selection.
 If chosen as an official selection, Venice Film Festival is granted the permission to exhibit the film at the Venice Film Week and all associated screenings.
 Location and timing of any screenings of the film shall be the sole decision of the organizers of the Venice Film Week.
 Filmmakers will be solely responsible for all costs resulting from the submission of the film to the Festival including but not limited to postage or insurance of the film, and expenses of your staff or any representatives of the film.
 Producer will indemnify the organisers of the Festival against all claims, demands, costs, damages, expenses (including legal fees), proceedings and losses resulting from the screening of the film at the Festival or from claims by any third parties.

 LOSS OR DAMAGE